 Switzerland has around 60 registered health insurance companies, each offering the same benefits in their policies.
 Companies are obliged to accept anyone who applies, regardless of pre-existing health conditions.
 You can choose your own insurer and change company once a year if you give notice.

 Some of the largest health insurance companies in Switzerland include:

 The basic health insurance policy covers:

-- Out-patient treatment by officially recognised doctors
+- Outpatient treatment by officially recognized doctors

 - Emergency treatment